 Similarly tagged OmniNerd content:

-- Gasoline with 10% Cellulosic Ethanol Sold at a Service Station in Canada, by Brandon almost 4 years ago
+- Gasoline with 10% Cellulosic Ethanol Sold at a Service Station in Canada, by Brandon over 4 years ago

-- First Hydrogen and Gasoline Station Opened by Shell in West L.A., by Brandon almost 5 years ago
+- First Hydrogen and Gasoline Station Opened by Shell in West L.A., by Brandon over 5 years ago

-- Global Warm-Mongering., by LordDilly about 5 years ago
+- Global Warm-Mongering., by LordDilly over 5 years ago

-- Biofuels May Be Bio-FOUL, by jandaman over 5 years ago
+- Biofuels May Be Bio-FOUL, by jandaman almost 6 years ago